 A bonus Trust scheme (opens in new tab) adds extra days if you don't break RapidVPN's rules (send spam from your account, use torrents on any servers but Switzerland or Netherlands.)
 For example, if you have no violations at the end of a 6-month subscription, RapidVPN gives you 20 free days.

-You can get a dedicated IP for life, nothing more to pay, from $350 (Chicago) to $396 (Philadelphia) in the US and $215 (Germany) to $346 (UK) in Europe.
+You can get a dedicated IP for life (opens in new tab), nothing more to pay, from $210 (Philadelphia) to $390 (Chicago) in the US and $144 (Switzerland) to $346 (UK) in Europe.
 Lifetime plans may look appealing, but you have to trust that you'll want to use them for a long, long time.
-A New York dedicated IP costs $69.90 for a single year, and $356 on the lifetime plan, so you'd have to use it for more than five years before you'd get close to seeing any benefit.
+A New York dedicated IP costs $52.90 for a single year, and $356 on the lifetime plan, so you'd have to use it for approaching 7 years before you'd get close to seeing any benefit.

-Payment options look great, at least initially, with support for card, PayPal, Bitcoin and other cryptocurrencies, Perfect Money, Web Money and more.
+Payment options look great, too, with support for card, PayPal, Bitcoin and other cryptocurrencies, Perfect Money, Web Money and more.

-There's another disappointment in the '30-day money-back guarantee', which looks generous, but doesn't apply if you've transferred more than 400MB data.
+There's one remaining gotcha in the '30-day money-back guarantee', though, which looks generous, but doesn't apply if you've transferred more than 400MB data.
 That'll protect you if you find you can't connect at all, but the tiny data allowance isn't enough to properly check all locations or assess speeds.